Early Dental Care

 Permanent teeth begin eruption around age 6, starting with the first molars and lower central incisors.
 This process continues until around age 21.
 Adults have 28 secondary (permanent) teeth—32 including the third molars (wisdom teeth).

 Good Diet and Healthy Teeth

 The teeth, bones and soft tissue of the mouth require a healthy, well-balanced diet.
 A variety of foods from the five food groups help minimize (and avoid) cavities and other dental problems.
 Most snacks that children eat cause cavities, so children should only receive healthy foods like vegetables, low-fat yogurt and cheeses, which promote strong teeth.

 Of course, it is very important that parents make sure their child maintains a regular oral health routine of brushing and flossing.
 Continuous at-home care combined with frequent dental visits will help ensure your child’s lifelong oral health.

 Tooth decay in infants can be minimized or totally prevented by not allowing sleeping infants to breast or bottle-feed.
 Infants that need a bottle to comfortably fall asleep should be given a water-filled bottle or a pacifier.
 Our office is dedicated to fighting baby bottle tooth decay.
 Let us know if you notice any signs of decay or anything unusual in your child’s mouth.

-If you have more questions regarding early dental care or the types of dental services that our dentists offer for children, please contact us at our Wilmington, Middletown or Hockessin dental offices today.
-We offer comprehensive family, cosmetic and restorative dentistry including dental implants, teeth whitening, veneers, Invisalign and more for patients of all ages.
+If you have more questions regarding early dental care or the types of dental services that our dentists offer for children, please contact us at our dental offices in Brandywine, Hockessin, Middletown, Newark, Wilmington, or Millsboro, DE today.
+We offer comprehensive family, cosmetic and restorative dentistry including dental implants, teeth whitening, veneers, Invisalign® and more for patients of all ages.
 We look forward to meeting you and seeing you and your child smile!